 Millions of people rely on buses as a form of transportation whether as a means to get to work or school or to travel to a destination for recreation and relaxation.
-Whenever a bus accident results in the injury of passengers; it is important to determine the exact cause of the incident and which people or parties are liable for the repayment of all costs associated with the victims’ injuries.
-Regardless of whether bus drivers have good intentions or not, they are to be held accountable when their actions or failure to act properly harms others and their employers carry the same burden.
+Whenever a bus accident results in the injury of passengers, it is essential to determine the exact cause of the incident and which people or parties are liable for the repayment of all costs associated with the victims’ injuries.
+Regardless of whether bus drivers have good intentions or not, they are to be held accountable when their actions or failure to act appropriately harms others, and their employers carry the same burden.

-Bus accidents can be caused by a combination of many factors and it may be hard to determine the exact cause of an accident.
+Bus accidents can be caused by a combination of many factors, and it may be hard to determine the exact cause of a crash.
 The factors that contribute most to bus accidents include the following.

 - Bus Driver Fatigue— Bus drivers who are involved in accidents are commonly fatigued whether due to lack of sleep, overwork or medical conditions that prevent them from getting recuperative sleep that is needed to maintain awareness and remain alert behind the wheel.
 Employers can be responsible for driver fatigue as well if they encourage or force drivers to work longer shifts or more hours than allowed by law.

-- Problematic Passengers— Some accidents are the result of distractions brought about by passengers who refuse to follow rules, provoke others or are a general nuisance to others.
-It is the duty of a bus driver to know when to remove a passenger or to contact the authorities when the passenger’s actions have become a threat to others on the bus.
+- Problematic Passengers— Some accidents are the result of distractions brought about by passengers who refuse to follow the rules, provoke others or are a general nuisance to others.
+A bus driver must know when to remove a passenger or to contact the authorities when the passenger’s actions have become a threat to others on the bus.

 - Equipment Malfunction or Failure— In some cases, the driver is unable to avoid an accident due to the failure of critical equipment such as brakes, tires or the steering column.
 Bus charters are required to perform regular inspections of their buses and to maintain and repair buses so that they can reliably transport passengers without incident.
 When equipment failure is the cause of an accident, the liability can be shared between those responsible for performing maintenance, the company itself and the manufacturer of the defective equipment.

-- Driver Error— Sometimes the cause of an accident is nothing more than a bad decision and nothing more.
-Nobody is perfect and drivers are insured for the purpose of providing compensation should they be liable for an accident.
+- Driver Error— Sometimes the cause of an accident is nothing more than a wrong decision and nothing more.
+Nobody is perfect, and drivers are insured to provide compensation should they be liable for a crash.